-Here are some keywords I’ve come across when studying various information security topics.
+Here are some keywords I’ve come across when studying information security topics.

 CVSS